 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-The food for the prisoners was generous and well prepared and each POW received a full mess kit of rice and a canteen cup filled with a thick cabbage soup containing pork.
+At one point. the food for the prisoners was generous and well prepared and each POW received a full mess kit of rice and a canteen cup filled with a thick cabbage soup containing pork.
 They even were given corn beef and cabbage one night.

 Unlike the many camps, there was plenty of water available to the prisoners and there was a well in the compound.
 The POWs could actually keep themselves and their clothes clean.
 Being clean was a great help in improving the health of the POWs.
 While he was a POW there, his parents received a POW card from him.